mnehpets/workspace-mcp/docs/design.md

   (until the deferred patch task lands behind a flag).
 The `*os.Root` is used only for read methods.
-- **Auth is layered:** a server-wide bearer token (constant-time compared, ≥ 32 bytes, sourced from `.env`/OS env — never from `config.yaml`), plus the ngrok edge (OAuth/IP-allow/reserved domain).
+- **Auth is layered:** a server-wide bearer token (constant-time compared, ≥ 32 bytes, sourced from `secrets.env`/OS env — never from `config.yaml`), and/or an
+  OAuth 2.0 authorization code flow (for clients such as claude.ai that only support OAuth).
 401 on missing/invalid with no hint as to which.
-AuthN is server-wide; **AuthZ is per-workspace policy**.
+AuthN is server-wide;
+  **AuthZ is per-workspace policy**.
-  - **Multiple tokens for rotation.** Config accepts either a single `auth.bearerToken` or a list `auth.bearerTokens` (not both).
-The server accepts a request bearing *any* configured token, so an old and new token can both be valid during an overlap window — add the new, switch claude.ai over, drop the old — without lockstep.
-The presented token is digested and compared against every expected one **without short-circuiting**, so timing reveals neither the token nor which (if any) matched ([auth/bearer.go]).
-This is the minimal slice of the larger "per-client tokens / scoping / hot-reload" idea (still future);
+  - **Multiple static tokens for rotation.** Config accepts either a single `auth.bearerToken` or a list `auth.bearerTokens` (not both).
+The server accepts a request bearing *any* configured token, so an old and new token can both be valid during an overlap window — add the new, switch clients over, drop the old — without lockstep.
+The presented token is digested and compared against every expected one **without short-circuiting**, so timing reveals neither the token nor which (if any) matched ([mcp/auth.go]).
-    tokens here carry no identity and aren't distinguished in the audit log.
+  - **OAuth access and refresh tokens** are self-contained AEAD blobs (ChaCha20-Poly1305), with keys derived via HKDF from `auth.oauth.clientSecret` using **distinct info strings per token type** — so an access token cannot be presented as a refresh token, or vice versa.
+No server-side token store;
+    validation is decryption + expiry check.
+Rotating the client secret immediately invalidates all outstanding tokens of both kinds.
+Access tokens expire after 1 hour, refresh tokens after 30 days; auth codes (held in memory, single-use) after 2 minutes.
+The token endpoint issues a fresh access/refresh pair for both the `authorization_code` and `refresh_token` grants ([mcp/oauth.go]).
 - **Audit log:** every call records method, tool, workspace, resolved path(s), allow/deny + reason, and byte/match counts — never file contents, never the token ([mcp/server.go:154] `ToolsCall` → `s.log.ToolCall(ev)`).